fredericaltorres/Azure-VM-for-docker-and-visual-studio/DotNetCore_Cloud_Docker_Dvt/fcoreconsole/app/README.md

 ﻿# How to build and run this dot net core console as docker container locally and in Azure

 ## Introduction
-This is a dot net core console which in tis default execution mode in a container execute the following that every 10 seconds
+This is a dot net core console which in its default execution mode in a **Docker Container** execute the following every 10 seconds
 - Create a text file locally
 - Upload the text file to an Azure storage
 - Enqueue the file name into an azure queue